-page Category Impact on your child's progress at college ess at college College / Local Authority Plan 100% OUTSTANDING No lessons missed!
+The The The Henry Cort Community Colle munity Colleg e What does your child's attendadance mean?
+Category Impact on your child's progress at college ss at college College / Local Authority Plan 100% OUTSTANDING No lessons missed!
 No time off for appointments or illness.
 Best chance of success - every opportunity available to make progress.
 Principal Referral.
 Tutor or House reward.
 Reward in Praise Assemblies.
-If any student misses a public or pre-notified exam, parents will be charged for the cost of the entry ΩΟΟ5 %86< Very few lessons missed!
+0005 %86< Very few lessons missed!
 Only 3 days absence in a year.
 Very good chance of meeting at least expected grades.
-Positive comment on reports home.Postcard home. for non attendance unless medical evidence is submitted to support the absence. %96< Expected attendance is above 96%. .96%.
-16 <96% REQUIRES IMPROVEMENT 10 days (two weeks absence in a year.
+Positive comment on reports home.
+Postcard home.
+Postcard home. %96< Expected attendance is above 96%.
+96%. <96% REQUIRES IMPROVEMENT 10 days (two weeks absence in a year.
 50 hours of lessons missed.
 Less chance of success: 50 hours of teaching to catch up on.
 Referral to local authority attendance team.
 Medical evidence required for absences.
 School Fixed Penalty Notice warning letter for irregular attendance.
 Tutor or House Progress Leader (HPL) interview with student and/or parents for support.
 Close monitoring of attendance on a weekly basis.
-Unexplained absence from college may trigger safeguarding procedures r irregular attendance. ew with student and/or parents for oasis. er safeguarding procedures <90% SERIOUS CONCERN Persistent Absentee Status 20 days (four weeks absence in a year).
+Unexplained absence from college may trigger safeguarding procedures <90% SERIOUS CONCERN Persistent Absentee Status 20 days (four weeks absence in a year).
 100 hours of lessons missed.
 Less than 50% chance of achieving expected grades.
 College reports student as a Persistent Absentee to governors, Local Authority (LA) and Department for Education.
 Medical evidence required for any absence to be authorised.
 Agree Improving Attendance Plan with student/parents.
 Local Authority Fixed Penalty Notice warning letter requested.
 Referral to Early Help agencies as appropriate.
 Home visits from college staff.
-Absence will be treated as a possible neglect/safeguarding concern and possibly raised with LA. tee to governors, Local Authority (LA) and be authorised. nt/parents. letter requested. e. <85% SUSTAINED SERIOUS CONCERN Persistent Absentee Status 40 days absence in a year: eight weeks off.
+Absence will be treated as a possible neglect/safeguarding concern and possibly raised with LA. <85% SUSTAINED SUSTAINED 40 days absence in a year: eight weeks off.
 200+ hours of lessons missed.
 Less than 30% chance of achieving expected grades.
 Direct action from LA School Attendance Team and specialist support agencies.
 School Attendance Panel set up to support the family or multi agency involvement.
 Fixed Penalty issued.
 Risk of prosecution by the LA.
 Regular formal meetings in college or at home to review Attendance Plan.
 Reintegration steps as appropriate.
-Absence will be treated as a possible neglect/safeguarding concern and possibly raised with LA. m and specialist support agencies. e family or multi agency involvement. e to review Attendance Plan. /safeguarding concern and possibly raised
+Absence will be treated as a possible neglect/safeguarding concern and possibly raised with LA.